Interactive with Jeff Revilla

 Dietary protein increases lean mass

-(Part 19 of 25 in series, M. Eades' Blog)
+This entry is part 19 of 25 in the series M. Eades' Blog

 I know that many female readers will not want to gain extra muscle.
 They shouldn’t worry, however, because in the absence of exogenous anabolic steroids women won’t become ‘muscle bound’ or non-feminine appearing.
 What generally happens is that the muscle replaces fat within the muscle.
 We’ve all seen marbling in beef, which is fat within the muscle tissue.
 With the extra protein, new muscle replaces this fat, and the muscle may even become a little smaller in females while at the same time becoming more dense and stronger.